learning-zone/react-basics/README.md

   return <button>Click me</button>;
 }

-// Using it: <myButton /> // Won't work as expected
+// Using it: <myButton /> // Won\'t work as expected

 // ✅ Correct - React treats this as a component function MyButton() {